mutirri/conda-build-wiki/[DRAFT]-Tutorial:-Building-Conda-Packages.md

 ```
 $ source deactivate
-$ conda remove --all tstenv
+$ conda remove -n tstenv --all
 $ conda info -e
 ```

-and generate a new conda recipe for `music21` package, by using [PyPi](https://pypi.python.org/) metadata:
+and generate a new conda recipe for `music21` package, by using [PyPI](https://pypi.python.org/) metadata:

 ```
 $ cd ~/conda-recipes